Google Chrome To Flag Sites Without SSL Certificates and HTTPS as Insecure

-Over the course of the last two years, rumors have swirled over Google’s position concerning forcing the move to HTTPS encryption.
+Over the last two years, rumors have swirled over Google’s position concerning forcing the move to HTTPS encryption.

 Last year, Google began officially warning website owners that non HTTPS sites would incur consumer messaging that identified the site as non-secure.

 Google says SSL Certificates on Your Website Are Required